 If you have a great website in terms of content, but the site loads slow, this can harm your SEO.
 Google looks at how fast your website loads (among many other things), so it needs to load fast wherever possible.

 What things can slow a website down?
 Web hosting can, for one.
 If your web hosting company's servers don't have a lot of grunt or are under high demand, it can cause the website loading speed to struggle.

-But before you look at the host, firstly, make sure you do everything else to optimize the page.
+But before you look at the host, firstly, make sure you do everything else to optimise the page.
 If they are large file sizes, images can slow a website down.

-There are some great resources available to help compress and optimize images right down without losing the quality of the picture.
+There are some great resources available to help compress and optimise images right down without losing the quality of the picture.